 Category management is taking a turn in the retail industry.
 In a presentation made during the 2017 Turkey Retail Summit, our sister company, Kantar Consulting, reminded that category management was first coined by Dr. Ben Harris in 1990.
 That means that its practice was formed at a time when the Internet was beginning to spread, and data analytics were at their outset.
 Since then, retail strategies have shifted from being sales- to shopper-focused, leading to what Winston Weber & Associates describe as “shopper-centric retailing.”

-The switch to shopper-centric retailing impacts the way CPG companies wield category management and space planning for their clients.
+The switch to shopper-centric retailing impacts category strategy for CPGs, i.e. the way they wield category management and space planning for their clients.
 More than ever before, they must collaborate with retailers through unbiased insights to offer them data-driven recommendations.
 In an interview at a Retail conference in Paris in 2016, our client, Anne Aubry-Marais, Market Category Manager at Pernod France, a leader in the spirits industry, remarks:

 “We don’t talk about negotiations with retailers [anymore]. (…) At Pernod, we see merchandising as a win-win relationship rather than a trial of strength.”

-Now, CPG firms must produce and leverage market analyses at the category and brand levels to help their clients create personalized shopping experiences across all consumer touchpoints.
+Now, we begin to observe a tighter partnership between retailers and manufacturers.
+CPG firms must produce and leverage market analyses at the category and brand levels to help their clients create personalized shopping experiences across all consumer touchpoints.
 To do so, they must provide retailers with tailored turnkey merchandising recommendations:

 “Our category managers go meet with retailers at their national headquarters, but they also visit them at their regional headquarters and present them insights, new trends, as well as the shopper studies that we conducted. (…) Our role is to support retailer chains, which is why we incorporate all the category’s SKUs in our recommendations.
 So, we don’t talk about our own SKUs only, we also include competing products in our analyses,” adds Anne Aubry-Marais.